Learn / Addicted Attorneys: How to Identify Your Addiction and Get the Help You Need

-It discovered that 21 percent of lawyers qualify as problem drinkers, while 28 percent struggle with mild or more serious depression and 19 percent struggle with anxiety.
+A 2016 study held by the Hazelden Betty Ford Foundation and the American Bar Association found that out of the participating 12,825 licensed attorneys, 21 percent of lawyers qualify as problem drinkers,1 while 28 percent struggle with mild or more serious depression and 19 percent struggle with anxiety.

-What’s worse, only 3,419 lawyers responded to the question about drug abuse.
+What’s worse, only 3,419 lawyers responded to the question about drug use.
 As explained by the study’s lead author, Patrick Krill, in the New York Times:

 “It’s left to speculation what motivated 75 percent of attorneys to skip over the section on drug use as if it wasn’t there.”

-Drug abuse among lawyers isn’t just prevalent in the United States.
+Substance use disorder among lawyers isn’t just prevalent in the United States.
 In fact, much of the Western world’s legal profession is built on drink and drugs.
-But the true problem does not lie in the drug abuse itself, it lies within the culture surrounding it.
+But the true problem does not lie in the substance use itself, it lies within the culture surrounding it.

 In this blog post, we shed light on some of the common factors of addiction for those in the legal profession, why lawyers need to be vigilant in recognizing them, and how you can seek the help you or a colleague might need to get sober and stay sober.

-In July 2017, the New York Times published an article about the life of Peter, a high-level Silicon Valley attorney who overdosed on drugs.
+In July 2017, the New York Times published an article about the life of Peter, a high-level Silicon Valley attorney who overdosed on drugs.2

 According to the article, it was a problem that his ex-wife, children, colleagues and close friends didn’t see coming.
 Further, it was a problem Peter felt he could fight on his own, but he failed to make the necessary priority adjustments to make time for doing so.
 His work always came first.

-The article is eye-opening for any lawyer experiencing similar issues, and we urge you to read it (you can do so here).2 In the article, the writer depicts a scene prior to Peter’s death.
+The article is eye-opening for any lawyer experiencing similar issues, and we urge you to read it.
+In the article, the writer depicts a scene prior to Peter’s death.
 The line reads:

 “Of all the heartbreaking details of [Peter’s] story, the one that continues to haunt me is this: The history on his cell phone shows the last call he ever made was for work.
 Peter, vomiting, unable to sit up, slipping in and out of consciousness, had managed, somehow, to dial into a conference call.”